US virus numbers drop, but race against new strains heats up - WTMJ

 Fauci also warned that the U.S. shouldn’t let its guard down as variants that are more contagious take hold.

+“We don’t want to get complacent and think, ‘Oh, things are going in the right direction, we can pull back a bit,’” he said.

-The virus has killed over 419,000 Americans and caused more than 25 million confirmed infections in the United States.
-And health experts have warned that the variant sweeping through Britain will probably become the dominant source of infection in the U.S. by March.
+The virus has killed over 419,000 Americans and infected more than 25 million.
+And health experts have warned that the more contagious and possibly more deadly variant sweeping through Britain will probably become the dominant source of infection in the U.S. by March.
 It has been reported in over 20 states so far.
 Another mutant version is circulating in South Africa.

-“We don’t want to get complacent and think, ‘Oh, things are going in the right direction, we can pull back a bit,'” Fauci said.
+The more the virus spreads, the more opportunities it has to mutate.
+The fear is that it will ultimately defeat the vaccines.

-To guard against the new variants, President Joe Biden planned to add South Africa to a list of more than two dozen countries under coronavirus-related travel restrictions, two White House officials said.
+To guard against the new variants, President Joe Biden is adding South Africa to a list of more than two dozen countries whose residents are subject to coronavirus-related limits on entering the U.S.

-Non-U.S. travelers who have been to Brazil, Ireland, Britain and other European countries will be restricted from entering the U.S. under the rules being reimposed by Biden after President Donald Trump had moved to relax them, according to the officials, who spoke on condition of anonymity.
+Most non-U.S. citizens who have been to Brazil, Ireland, Britain and other European countries will be barred from entering the U.S. under the rules being reimposed by Biden after President Donald Trump had moved to relax them.

-Fauci said scientists are already preparing to upgrade COVID-19 vaccines to address the mutated versions that erupted in Britain and South Africa.
+Fauci said scientists are already preparing to adjust COVID-19 vaccines to address the mutated versions that erupted in Britain and South Africa.

 He said there is “a very slight, modest diminution” of the effectiveness of COVID-19 vaccines against those variants, but “there’s enough cushion with the vaccines that we have that we still consider them to be effective” against both.